José Antonio Rodríguez Vega

 José Antonio Rodríguez Vega (3 December 1957 – 24 October 2002), nicknamed El Mataviejas (The Old Lady Killer), was a Spanish serial killer who raped and killed at least 16 elderly women, ranging in age from 61 to 93 years old, in and around Santander, Cantabria, between August 1987 and April 1988.

 Biography

 Rodríguez Vega was born in Santander, Cantabria, Spain.
 Rodríguez Vega hated his mother because she had thrown him out of the house when Rodríguez Vega beat his father, who was terminally ill.
 His behaviour while in prison, and his ability to charm his victims into forgiving him led to a reduction in his sentence to 8 years.
 Released in 1986, Rodríguez Vega's wife left him.
-He did not take the breakup well, but eventually remarried, this time to a mentally disabled woman, who he tortured and humiliated, all the while keeping up the pretence of having an excellent marriage.
+He did not take the breakup well, but eventually remarried, this time to a mentally disabled woman, who he tortured and humiliated, all while keeping up the pretence of having an excellent marriage.
 He was considered to be a good person, a hardworking man and a good husband to those around him.

 On 19 May 1988, Rodríguez Vega was arrested.
 After that, he confessed to the murders.